-- Get them involved in the excitement by including them in the planning of the hiking trip.
-Ask your children for ideas and try to implement their suggestions into the hike.
+- Involve your children in the planning of the hiking trip.
+Ask them for ideas and try to implement their suggestions into the hike.

 - Consider allowing your children to take a friend with them on the hiking trip.
 They might enjoy themselves more and enjoy the companionship.

-- Before you venture out it is a good idea to do a little research on your hiking destination to determine if campfires are permitted.
+- Before you venture out it is a good idea to do a little research on your hiking destination, i.e. determine if campfires are permitted.

 - Choose a campsite or hiking destination that is no more than 1 to 2 miles from a trailhead.
 If for some reason you need to bail out, you won't have that far to travel.